SimplQ/simplQ-backend/README.md

 Feel free to fork and improve, and do send a pull request.
 We will be delighed to work with you.

-There are a ton of features being planned.
-So if you are considering contributing to this repository, please first discuss the change you wish to make via the issue tracker.
-Let's work together.